TradeIdeasPhilip/jpeg/README.md

 But is DCT relevant to the JPEG algorithm?
 It seems like a lot of other transforms will do the job, and some might work better than DCT.

-I'm focused on linear transforms.
+I’m focused on linear transforms.
 These are easy to specify and apply.
 And they are powerful.
-And, if I see promising results, this will be a perfect opportunity for the computer to tune things further on it's own.
+And, if I see promising results, this will be a perfect opportunity for the computer to tune things further on its own.
-The AI doesn't have to write code, just tune a matrix.
+The AI doesn’t have to write code, just tune a matrix.

 ## For My Non-Technical Friends